JanotLeLapin/Petals/README.md

 }
 ```

-Petals makes it less verbose and error-prone to interact with the player's metadata.
+The Petals API makes interacting with the player's metadata more concise and makes errors occur less often.

 Please keep in mind: